cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 import { Sim, nodeTable } from '../src/index.js'
 ```

-In this example we have also imported the **nodeTable** function for generating some tables.
+In this example we have also imported the **nodeTable()** utility function for printing node tables to the console.

 ---